Task-Robust Model-Agnostic Meta-Learning: Proof of Lemma

 \section{Proof of Lemma \ref{lemma-smooth}}

-\begin{proof} We show the smoothness of each $\tilde{F}_i$ by upper bounding the norm of the difference of its gradients.
-Using \eqref{smooth-eq} and the triangle inequality,
+\begin{proof} We show the smoothness of each $\hat{F}_i$ by upper bounding the norm of the difference of its gradients.
+Using \eqref{smooth1} and the triangle inequality,

-where \eqref{two_terms} follows from the triangle inequality.
-We consider the two terms in the right hand side of the second equation separately.
-Denoting the first term as $\Xi$, we use Jensen's Inequality then the Cauchy-Schwarz Inequality twice, as in \eqref{sqrt-lip} and \eqref{omega-cs2}, to obtain
+We consider the two terms in the right hand side of \eqref{two_terms} separately.
+Denoting the first term as $\Xi$, we use Jensen's Inequality then the Cauchy-Schwarz Inequality twice, as in \eqref{omega-cs} and \eqref{omega-cs2}, to obtain

-where to obtain \eqref{smooth-var} we have used the $M$-smoothness of $\hat{f}_i$.
+where to obtain \eqref{smooth-var} we have used the $M$-smoothness of $\hat{f}_{i,j}$.
 Considering the term remaining inside the square root, we have

-where \eqref{smooth-smooth} follows from the $M$-smoothness of $\hat{f}_i$ and the Cauchy Schwarz Inequality.
+where \eqref{smooth-smooth} follows from the $\hat{M}$-smoothness of $\hat{f}_{i,j}(\cdot, D^{\text{train}}_{i,j})$ and the Cauchy Schwarz Inequality.
 Thus we have

 Note that we have already upper bounded the second term in \eqref{two_terms} in the previous lemma (see Equation \eqref{omega-x}).
-Thus we have that the smoothness parameter of $\tilde{F}_i$ is
+Thus we have that the smoothness parameter of $\hat{F}_i$ is

 \end{proof}